r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 benefit of nicer fonts and more reliable line editing (mintty uses a different interface to communicate with RTerm).

-## Building R from source (without RTools42)
+## Building R from source using toolchain tarball

 Download and unpack Tcl/Tk bundle from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file currently named `Tcl.zip`.
 Download R sources.
 Download and apply patches for R.
-Do this in the msys2 shell with the settings from above (please note that the numbers 80890 and 4736 need to be replaced by the current ones)
+Do this in the Msys2 shell  (please note that the numbers 80890 and 4736 need to be replaced by the current ones)

 ```